colin-gourlay/sundown-sessions/src/content/releases/t/the-tony-hatch-orchestra/avengers-and-other-top-sixties-themes/index.md

 ---
 ## About

-Avengers and Other Top Sixties Themes is a release by The Tony Hatch Orchestra released in 1998.
-It has been featured on 1 Sundown Sessions show.
-Featured tracks include Theme from Crossroads.
+*Avengers and Other Top Sixties Themes* earns its place in the Sundown Sessions catalogue through “Theme from Crossroads”, a selection that offers a direct route into The Tony Hatch Orchestra's work.

+Heard in the context of the full release, “Theme from Crossroads” is an invitation to explore beyond the track featured on the show.

 ## Tracks Featured on Sundown Sessions

 - Theme from Crossroads